The Complete Guide to Buying a Home After College

 Gain Tax Deductions

-Once you graduate into the real world and land a job, you'll have to pay taxes.
-A big benefit of owning a home is that you can deduct mortgage interest when filling out your returns.
+You'll have to pay taxes once you graduate into the real world and land a job.
+A significant benefit of owning a home is deducting mortgage interest when filling out your returns.

-In your first year of homeownership, you may be able to deduct portions of the closing costs, too.
+In your first year of homeownership, you may also be able to deduct portions of the closing costs.
 Feel free to claim origination fees, which are included in closing costs.
 And for one more benefit, you can deduct your property taxes.

-When you're hoping to buy a home, you need to start with a clear budget.
-Look at your monthly paycheck and develop a system where you can maximize savings!
-Whether you're graduating from a local university or one in a different state a lot of the fundamentals of buying a home are the same anywhere you love.
-Many folks find themselves relocating after school so you'll want to be sure to find a great place to live.
+When hoping to buy a home, you need to start with a clear budget.
+Look at your monthly paycheck and develop a system to maximize savings.
+Whether you're graduating from a local university or one in a different state, many of the fundamentals of buying a home are the same anywhere you love.
+Many folks relocate after school, so you'll want to find a great place to live.

 Hammer Out a Budget